kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ## Provision the GCP Infrastructure
-Forcing an execution of the Terraform pipeline requires a new commit in one of the Terraform (.tf) files.
+Forcing an execution of the infrastructure pipeline requires a new commit in one of the Terraform (.tf) files.
 This can be as simple as committing a newline, simply to kickstart the first run of the pipeline.

-Run the following command in the Cloud Shell to force an initial execution of the Terraform pipeline to provision the GCP APIs, storage, network, and compute stacks:

-    export TRIGGER_ID=$(gcloud beta builds triggers list --format="value(id)") gcloud beta builds triggers run ${TRIGGER_ID} --project=${GOOGLE_CLOUD_PROJECT} --region=us-east1 --branch=${GH_BRANCH} --verbosity=debug

 The build process can be monitored in the Cloud Console at the [Cloud Build History](https://console.cloud.google.com/cloud-build/builds) page.

 ## Transfer configuration script to the MySQL VM
-Run the following commands in the Cloud Shell (replacing the variables with your configuration) to copy the **configure_mysql_vm.sh** script out to the MySQL VM, so it can be run there:
+Run the following commands in the Cloud Shell **(replacing the variables with your configuration)** to copy the **configure_mysql_vm.sh** script out to the MySQL VM, so it can be run there:

     export MYSQL_VM="mysql-yourdomain-com"
     export ZONE="us-east1-b"